-These are all of the things I want to buy when I save up some money for travel.
-They are all either dream items for traveling that I want, or things that I need, but expensive versions of them.
-That, or they are some things I want, but just can’t justify buying right now.
+These are all good gift ideas for travelers based on lots of the things that are essential for my travels or what I want to buy when I save up some money for more trips.
+They are all either dream items for traveling that I want or things that I need as a solo traveler, but expensive versions of them.
+That, or they are some things I want but just can’t justify buying right now.

 Traveler Gift Ideas Under $25

 Travelers love to document their journeys and look back on them for some great memories abroad.
 While there are many different travel journals out there, this is one of my favorites.
 It is a Moleskin book so you know it is good quality.
 I like the “nutmeg brown” option since it has a bit of a journeyman look to it.

 This journal for travelers comes with some great pages specifically for travelers including detachable packing lists, daily planning sections, and budget pages.

 There are another pair of headphones I need in addition to my Bose travel headphones.
 I already have a pair of sleep headphones, but they are wired and I move around too much in my sleep.
 I like the ones I have because it doubles as a sleep eye mask.
 Pairing this with some binaural beats or a guided mediation would really help with sleeping problems or jet lag when traveling.